yanxu2021/AnimalApp-boopd/README.md

   <img width="250" src="./img/logo.jpg"/>
 </p>

-**boopd** is a student capstone project at LEARN Academy.
+**boopd** is a full-stack web application created as the student capstone project at LEARN Academy.

-Students work in a small group to create a full-stack web application.
 Acting as a development team, the students use agile and scrum project management techniques to plan, wireframe, code, and deploy an application.

 ```
 Every snoot deserves a boop.